kazurayam/unittest-helper/docs/index.md

 <img src="images/00_problem_to_solve.png" alt="00 problem to solve" />
 </figure>

-In the Case2, I ran the same test class a bit differently.
-In the Case1, I ran it in the directory `unittest-helper/preliminary-study`, and in the Case2, I ran it in the directory `unittest-helper`.
+In two cases I ran the same test class just a little bit bit differently.
+In the Case1, I ran the test while the Current Working Directory is `unittest-helper/preliminary-study`, and in the Case2, I ran the test while the CWD is `unittest-helper`.

 In the Case2, I got the `test-output` directory under the `unittest-helper` directory, which is the root project’s directory.
-Why did I get this difference? --- It is because the `testS2` task has a single line:
+Why did I get this result? …​ It is because the `testS2` task in the `build.gradle` has a single line:

     tasks.register("testS2", Test) {
         ...